couchbase/kv_engine/docs/BinaryProtocol.md

   the server.
 The fields will only be inserted if non-zero.
 * `NonBlockingThrottlingMode` cause the server to return ewouldthrottle on a request instead of throttle the command.
+* `SubdocReplicaRead` Does the server support the ReplicaRead option to subdoc lookup operations

 Response: